-He gained national acclaim in his home country of Ecuador as the host of the morning show El Club de la Mañana which prepared him for his new role as the host of Univision, one of the largest Spanish-language content providers in North America.
+He gained national acclaim in his home country of Ecuador as the host of the morning shows El Club de la Mañana, which prepared him for his new role as the host of Univision, one of the largest Spanish-language content providers in North America.

-When he’s not hosting on television, he’s the host of his own successful YouTube and podcast series CineDharma, where he talks about film, acting life, and interviews fellow performers like Ernesto Reyes and Francis Cronin.
+When he’s not hosting on television, he’s the host of his own successful YouTube and podcast series CineDharma.
+He talks about the film, acting life, and interviews with fellow performers like Ernesto Reyes and Francis Cronin.

 Guerra started his career as an attorney, graduating from the Law School at Universidad San Francisco de Quito, before moving to Los Angeles to become an actor.
 He graduated from Stella Adler Academy of Acting & Theatre, where actors like Mark Ruffalo and Benicio del Toro also attended.

-Over the years, Guerra has added to his resume with roles on the Telemundo series Milagros de Navidad and the animated film Caracol Cruzando which was an official selection of the PBS Online Film Festival.
-Most recently he appeared in the Ghostbusters World video game campaign, where he had his very own run-in with Slimer.
+Over the years, Guerra has added to his resume with roles on the Telemundo series Milagros de Navidad and the animated film Caracol Cruzando, an official selection of the PBS Online Film Festival.
+He appeared in the Ghostbusters World video game campaign, where he had his very own run-in with Slimer.

 Paul Guerra recently discussed his career with Your Money Geek’s own Maggie Lovitt.